 Personal Contract Purchase (PCP)

-|+ You’ve no obligation to keep the car after your agreement ends
+|+ You’ve no obligation to keep the car at the end|

-- Some agreements can be paid off early (you’ll have to agree these terms with your dealer)
+|+ Can be paid off early (you’ll have to agree terms with the dealer)|

 For more information, read our dedicated PCP car finance guide.